Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Supplemental material

 There are two minima in $\epsilon_\mathrm{bi}$, at -0.5\% and 0.3\%.
 These two minima correspond to the same Hamiltonian after accounting for symmetries, with their asymmetry about zero $\epsilon_\mathrm{bi}$ coming from the Poisson ratio (which converts uniaxial heterostrain into both uniaxial heterostrain and a small amount of biaxial heterostrain).
 Thus, there is a unique set of parameters yielding a best fit.

 In Ref.~\cite{Wang2023}, we estimated an uncertainty of roughly $\delta\nu=\pm0.05$ on each van Hove point.
 Here, our best-fit result does satisfy this bound on each van Hove point.
 We hesitate to place uncertainties on our best-fit parameters, because we believe that they will be dominated by systematics.
 The model is not perfect, and it is not straightforward to account for model uncertainty.
 The uncertainties that we do report are based on the width of the minima in Fig.~\ref{fig:vh_fit}, and are underestimates.

+The fits are only performed using low-field data.
+We find that at high field, the computed results look qualitatively similar for the amount of strain estimated in Ref.~\cite{Wang2023} and the amount fit here.
+See Fig.~\ref{fig:computation_compare}.

 The Hamiltonian in the presence of a magnetic field can be obtained by substituting the operator $\hat{\fvec p} \longrightarrow \hat{\fvec p} + e \fvec A(\fvec x)$, with the Landau gauge $\fvec A = B(0, y)$.